Fredouye/harbor_ansible/harbor_proxy/README.md

     type: quay
 ```

-As of Harbor 2.7.0, the registry types can be :
+As of Harbor 2.7.0, common types of registries are :
 - `docker-hub`
 - `docker-registry`
 - `github-ghcr`